strongbox/strongbox-docs/docs/user-guide/artifact-query-language.md

 ## How to use

 The easiest way to use the AQL is by using the search bar in the user interface.
 As soon as you start typing, you will see suggestions based on what you've typed.
-You could also directly search via the REST API end-point.
+You could also directly search via the REST API endpoint.

 Example `curl` request: